imsky/PocketEuler/README.md

 ===========

-The largest integer ≤ 100 that is only divisible by both the primes 2 and 3 is 96, as 96=32*3=2^5*3.For two distinct primes p and q let M(p,q,N) be the largest positive integer ≤N only divisibleby both p and q and M(p,q,N)=0 if such a positive integer does not exist.
+The largest integer ≤ 100 that is only divisible by both the primes 2 and 3 is 96, as $96 = 32 \ast 3 = 2^5 \ast 3$.

+For two _distinct_ primes p and q let M(p,q,N) be the largest positive integer ≤N only divisible by both p and q and M(p,q,N)=0 if such a positive integer does not exist.

 E.g. M(2,3,100)=96.
 M(3,5,100)=75 and not 90 because 90 is divisible by 2 ,3 and 5.